-A CDN can help speed up your website so your users get the best possible experience wherever they are in the world.
+A Content Delivery Network (CDN) can help speed up your website so your users get the best possible experience, wherever they are in the world.
 This article explains what a CDN is, how it works, and why you should use one to improve your website’s performance.

 What is a content delivery network?

 Instead of hosting your static website assets, such as images, on one server, a Content Delivery Network caches your assets across multiple servers around the world.
-These are also known as Edge Servers or Nodes) around the world.
-When a user visits your website, they are served content from their closest Edge Server, thus reducing latency and speeding up your website.
+These are also known as edge servers, or nodes.
+When a user visits your website, they are served content from their closest edge server, thus reducing latency and speeding up your website.

 The concept of a CDN is illustrated below.
 In the first example, there is no CDN, just a single server hosting a website.
 In this case, the server is hosted in London, with website users spread all over the world.
-Whilst users in Europe are relatively close to the server, users in Australia are considerably further away and therefore experience latency in receiving data.
-The consequence is that they will experience slower content loading speeds than visitors in Europe.
+While users in Europe are relatively close to the server, users in Australia are considerably further away, which means they are likely to experience latency in receiving data.
+This means they will experience slower content-loading speeds than visitors in Europe.

 Why should I use a CDN to serve images?

 A CDN is not always necessary.
-If your customers are based on one country, it may well be sufficient to maintain a single server in that country.
-However, for those serving website visitors over significant geographical distances, a CDN can boost loading efficiency and therefore customer satisfaction.
+If your customers are based in one country, it may well be sufficient to maintain a single server in that country.
+For those serving website visitors over significant geographical distances, however, a CDN can boost loading efficiency – and with it, customer satisfaction.
 Utilising a CDN can also mitigate against spikes in traffic, which may otherwise crash a website.
-By distributing bandwidth across multiple servers, visitors can enjoy fast loading speeds even during peak periods.
+By distributing bandwidth across multiple servers, visitors can enjoy fast loading speeds, even during peak periods.